Japanese spider crab: Distribution and habitat

 Japanese spider crabs are mostly found off the southern coasts of the Japanese island of Honshū, from Tokyo Bay to Kagoshima Prefecture.
 Outlying populations have been found in Iwate Prefecture and off Su-ao in Taiwan.
 Adults are found at depths between 50 and 600 m.
 They like to inhabit vents and holes in the deeper parts of the ocean.
 The temperature preference of adults is unknown, but the species is regular at a depth of 300 m in Suruga Bay, where the water generally is about 10 C. Based on results from public aquaria, Japanese spider crabs tolerate temperatures between 6 and 16 C, but are typically maintained at 10–13 C.

 The Japanese spider crab is an omnivore, consuming both plant-matter and animals.
 It also sometimes acts as a scavenger, consuming dead/decaying fish.
-Some have been known to scrape the ocean floor for plants and algae, while others pry open the shells of mollusks and small marine invertibraes.
+Some have been known to scrape the ocean floor for living plants and algae (such as kelp), while others pry open the shells of mollusks and small marine invertebrates.